$p$-adic Dynamics of Hecke Operators on Modular Curves: Dynamics of on ordinary points

 \subsection{Dynamics of $t \mapsto (1+t)^\lambda - 1$.}

-As we have seen, the action of the Hecke operator $T_\ell$ on ordinary points reduces, essentially, to the study of an automorphism of the open disc of radius one, which is of the form $t \mapsto \omega^\ast(t) = (1+t)^{\bar f_\omega/f_\omega} - 1$.
+As we have seen, the action of the Hecke operator $T_\ell$ on points of ordinary reduction reduces, essentially, to the study of an automorphism of the open disc of radius~$1$, which is of the form $t \mapsto \omega^\ast(t) = (1+t)^{\bar f_\omega/f_\omega} - 1$.
 Therefore, we now direct our attention to automorphisms of the disc of the form

 where $\lambda \in \ZZ_p^\times$.
 Recall that $(1+t)^\lambda=\sum_{n\geq 0} {\lambda \choose n} t^n,$ where ${\lambda \choose n}=\frac{\lambda(\lambda-1)\cdots(\lambda-n+1)}{n!}$.

 The nature of the orbit $\{h^n(x): n \in \ZZ\}$ is best understood through a sequence of reductions that while providing a complete picture also convince the reader that formulating a quantitive answer in the general case is too messy.